Henshall/php-stripe-wrapper/readme.md

 }
 ```

+#### 2) Create subscription
-Secondly once the plan is set up, we can create a customer and use them to create the subscription.
+Once the plan is set up, we can create a customer and use them to create the subscription.
 ```php
 $sw = new StripeWrapper;
 $sw->setApiKey("sk_test_Gsdfsdahfjshadfjhsadfjh");